JabRef/user-documentation/CONTRIBUTING.md

 ## Advanced editing
 To edit more than one file at a time, to add screenshots and for other more advanced changes we recommend to checkout this repository locally and to create a PR of your changes using the standard git and GitHub workflow.

+### Tables
+The best way to enter tables is to use this [Table generator](http://www.tablesgenerator.com/markdown_tables) for Markdown.
+It has the nice feature to generate markdown tables from different sources, e.g. you can directly copy the table from a spreadsheet or upload a csv files.
+Just copy and paste the generated markdown.